-Only certain types of fillers would be recommended for the butt, so it’s best to speak to a doctor who is trained specifically on how to make this work in the best way possible.
+Only certain types of fillers would be recommended for the butt, so it’s best to speak to a doctor or nurse who is trained specifically on how to make this work in the best way possible.

 We don’t do butt lifts at our clinic, but there may be others who offer them in the Vancouver area!